-Linkedin CEO Jeff Weiner spoke on CBS about how he started his leadership journey where most begin: ego-centric, expecting others to be like him, which limits organizational success.
+Linkedin Executive Jeff Weiner spoke on CBS about how he started his leadership journey where most begin: ego-centric, expecting others to be like him, which limits organizational success.
 Can you remember beginning your career journey this way?
 Developmentally, that’s where we are in our teens and early twenties. (some longer!)

 How do you move beyond that to greater results?
 Milton Bennett describes a cultural journey where we begin with either seeing everyone the same (like us, as Weiner did), or seeing “others” as less than.
 Both starting points limit people reaching their potential, as well as organizational success.
 When you commit to your own development, the journey continues.
 Like Weiner, you can reach the point where you can celebrate, integrate and leverage differences with a greater capacity to see things through others’ perspectives, increasing your CQ, Cultural Intelligence.

 Even if you are not looking for financial results like Jeff Weiner and Linkedin, this developmental journey will improve relationships at work and at home.

 Weiner has evolved to see compassion as a key value, including this ability to see through others’ lens.
 This journey requires the development of what he refers to as soft skills and what others refer to as EQ and CQ, emotional and cultural intelligence.
 These require greater self awareness, including self compassion.
 Linkedin’s recent research shows that communication and other soft skills, not technical skills, are the number one skills gap in the US.
 He notes that gap can be closed through the use of trainers and, I add, coaches.

 How are you demonstrating compassion?
 I offer three steps you can put into place: